 The best books I read in this year

 Hey y’all, today I’m sharing a little not sewing post and talking about reading instead.
 I read 95 books this year, just shy of the 100 book goal I had.
 If you want to see all the books, here’s my Pinterest board of them.
-(I know, there’s Good Reads, but I just can’t get into that no matter how I’ve tried).
+I know, there’s Good Reads, but I just can’t get into that no matter how I’ve tried.
+I don’t want to think about star ratings of books I’ve read or even worse – written reviews of every book I read.
+I know many people love it, but it is not for me.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 All affiliate links are identified with (affiliate link) after the link or a commissions earned statement above the link(s).